John Wesley Van Dyke

-John Wesley Van Dyke (1849–1939) was president of the Atlantic Refining Company, Philadelphia, Pennsylvania, from 1911 until 1927.
+John Wesley Van Dyke (c.
+1849–1939) was president of the Atlantic Refining Company, Philadelphia, Pennsylvania, from 1911 until 1927.
 After the break-up of Standard Oil Trust, Van Dyke led the debt-ridden Atlantic Refining Company into expanded markets and sales of more than $131 million.

 The early years

-John Wesley Van Dyke was born in Franklin County, Pennsylvania in 1849.
+John Wesley Van Dyke was born in Franklin County, Pennsylvania in about 1849.
 In 1867, at the age of 17, young Van Dyke ran away from home to find a job in the western Pennsylvania oil fields.
 By the age of 21, he was a driller, tool dresser, and small producer, having purchased two oil leases in Venango County, Pennsylvania.
 Van Dyke was hired as an engineer by Standard Oil's Long Island Refinery in the mid-1870s.
 In 1879, Standard Oil purchased the Sone & Fleming Refinery in Brooklyn, New York and Van Dyke was made plant manager.

 Time With Standard Oil Trust

 John Van Dyke was sent to Lima, Ohio in 1886 to manage the newly formed Solar Refinery.
 Charged with finding a way to remove the sulfur from Ohio’s crude oil, John D. Rockefeller teamed Van Dyke with German chemist, Herman Frasch.
 Frasch successfully devised the necessary chemistry while Van Dyke invented a hollow water-cooled drive shaft for the furnace employed in the recovery of the copper oxide that was necessary to remove the sulfur from the crude oil.

 Standard Oil transferred John Van Dyke to its Point Breeze Refinery in Philadelphia in 1903.
 Working together with William Irish, the two men developed the technology for the "tower still," which offered greater control over condensation during refining.
 This technique was considered the industry's first complete distillation process, saving millions of dollars annually in refining costs.